ANG3L0/notes-bloggo/docs/Misc experiments/MerinoExperiment.md

 The other bad news is hanging merino wool to dry = stretches the wool, which makes it more loose.
 This is my mistake and the past few days doing lie-flat drying still makes it dry completely, despite it being colder indoors.
 The looseness can contribute to chafing as well, so lie-flat drying on a tighter merino may prevent chafing.

+## 1-month update

+It also doesn't smell after 4 weeks of sweating into my merino wool.

+Ready for next phase.

+## The Thailand Test

+Went to Thailand.
+I bought a t-shirt from Unbound Merino to test.
+Objective is to "test-drive" it and see if actually traveling with it is worth the hype.

+Reason I didn't use existing Merino long-sleeves is because I'm not a psycho.
+Thailand is high 30s (Celsius), or about 95F+ with humidity most days.

+I know it won't smell, but are there other factors that I should consider that I'm not thinking about that'll break this hack?

+After spending 2 weeks there, I alternated between Merino and regular shirts.
+Unbound Merino is a bit more combed than Uniqlo's and so is more comfortable to be honest.
+Guess there's a reason why they're so goddamn expensive.

+And for the record, because I wasn't doing rigorous exercise in my Merino shirt, I didn't chafe (and the material is softer than Uniqlo anyway--though hard to know if the material will chafe after many washes).

+But after 2 weeks here are the pros and cons of Merino Wool:

+## Pros/Cons Roundup Of Using Merino Wool

+### Pros

+* Sweat dries very fast, like any drifit.
+* You can pack very little and go very far.
+You can use all your empty luggage space to buy more souvenirs, or simply have fewer luggages to haul around.
+* Even in hot climates, surprisingly comfortable if short-sleeve.
+Not suffocating at all, which is what I'd have speculated.
+* Antibacterial so you won't have to worry about skin rashes due to bacteria growing from your not washing it.

+## Cons

+* You won't smell from your sweat, but you will smell if you eat any spices, or near any charcoal or grilling.
+* You won't wash it much due to the more fragile nature of Merino Wool, so splashing sauces / food is a real concern, especially because it is so expensive.

+Basically you'll end up non-bacterial and clean, but you'll smell weird (though not stink particularly) and have stains all over, if you use Merino Wool for long-term travel and don't wash it.
+And if you do wash it, Merino Wool isn't worth it.

+So in theory, Merino is great.
+In practice, it's still OK if you're OK looking dirty and smelling weird, for the upside of not having to pack as much clothes for travel.